RiledUpCrow/Flier/docs/Action.md

 **`money`**

-This Action gives (or removes) money from the player.
+This action gives (or removes) money from the player.

 ```
 money_action: